The Power of Check-ins

 Perhaps most importantly, check-ins intentionally encourage openness and vulnerability.

-Strong relationships are a strategic asset for any endeavor, and the foundation for high performance.
+Strong relationships are an asset for any human endeavor, the foundation for high performance.
 Check-ins work to create and strengthen that foundation.

 Everyone has a story, and I have learned that, at the core of it, most of our stories are more similar than not.JAMES DOTY